Radiative decay of edge states in Floquet media: Introduction

 \subsection{Acknowledgments}

-The authors would like to thank M.\ Rechtsman and J.\ Shapiro for stimulating discussions. {\rev The authors would like to thank the anonymous referees for their thoughtful comments and suggestions.} A.S. acknowledges the support of the AMS-Simons Travel Grant.
-M.I.W. was supported in part by US National Science Foundation grants DMS-1620418 and DMS-1908657 as well as by the Simons Foundation Math + X Investigator Award \#376319.
+The authors would like to thank M.\ Rechtsman and J.\ Shapiro for stimulating discussions.
+The authors would like to thank the anonymous referees for their thoughtful comments and suggestions.
+The authors would also like to thank R.\ Kassem for a careful reading of the manuscript and many useful comments.
+A.S.\ acknowledges the support of the AMS-Simons Travel Grant.
+M.I.W.\ was supported in part by US National Science Foundation grants DMS-1620418 and DMS-1908657 as well as by the Simons Foundation Math + X Investigator Award \#376319.